Hold an Event or Activity

 • You can apply for an annual permit for events/activities that occur multiple times throughout a 12 month period.

-• Annual permits are issued per financial year but can be applied for at any point throughout the year.
+• Annual permits can by applied for at any time during the year.

 • When is no approval required?